The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Item without a home → increases chances for clutter

-- Pursue storage simplicity
+- Storage simplicity

 - Store items of the same type in the same place